0MM-Network/0mm-containers/vault/references/blog-12-implement-unsealing-vault-key-shards-auto-unseal-transit-engine.md

 **Auto-Unseal Process:**

-## Get Rakshantha M’s stories in your inbox
+## Get Rakshantha Ms stories inyourinbox

-Join Medium for free to get updates from this writer.
+Join Medium for free to get updates fromthiswriter.

 Subscribe

 Subscribe

-1\. **Vault Startup :** On startup, Vault checks if it’s sealed and automatically attempts to unseal using the configured KMS.
+1\. **Vault Startup :** On startup, Vault checks if its sealed and automatically attempts to unseal using the configured KMS.

 2\. **KMS Interaction** : Vault sends a data encryption key to AWS KMS for decryption, which securely handles the unsealing process.